 It is essential to emphasize that the successful use of stem cells requires precise regulation of their balance.
-Excessive cell division can lead to tumor formation, while insufficient division accelerates aging.
-Therefore, methods for monitoring and controlling stem cell behavior in the body must be developed.
+Excessive cell division can lead to tumor insufficient formation. while division accelerates aging.
+Therefore, methods for and controlling stem monitoring cell behavior in the body must be developed.